marcosranes/EditorConfig-Prettier-ESLint-Proptypes/Step-By-Step.md

 ### Note:

-The command above comes up with a new folder created from scratch called `react_project_x_v2` along with the React files including their dependencies.
-This folder must be specified between quotes and only have lower cases, but considering you have already a specific folder and this folder is void, open it and call `Git Bash Here`, or go through the folder's path with `cd` commands.
+The above command comes up with a new folder created from scratch called `react_project_x_v2` along with the React files including their dependencies.\
+This folder must be explicit between quotes, and lower case is mandatory.
+But, considering you previously have a specific, void folder, open this folder and choose `Git Bash Here`, or navigate by the folder path with `cd` commands.

 `Ex.1:` The command `mkdir` means make directory.
 After `ENTER` on this command, you'll see it being created simultaneously.